miragejs/miragejs/README.md

 this.post('/api/users', 'user');
 ```

-Passing just a string or array as the second argument to get, post, put or del is an example of a **shorthand**.
+Passing just a string or array as the second argument to get, post, put or del
+(as shown above) is an example of a **shorthand**.
 There are [several available](../../wiki/HTTP-Verb-methods)
 to make writing your routes as concise as possible, but sometimes you'll need to do some custom work.
 In that case,
 you can pass a function in as the second argument, and interact directly with the store: